bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.cloudservercost.md

 ## BitNodeMultipliers.CloudServerCost property

-Influence how much it costs to purchase a server
+Influence how much it costs to purchase a cloud server

 **Signature:**